 Academy training is provided at the Washington Criminal Justice Training Commission in Burien, Washington. ( Google Maps Directions )

-The Police and Fire Chaplain’s Training Academy is pleased to cooperate with the International Conference of Police Chaplains (ICPC) and the Federation of Fire Chaplains (FFC) in offering a blending of classes that meets the standards of these organizations, qualifying our graduates to apply for the Basic Credential from either organization.
-The links below are offered for your convenience as you consider membership or seek other information.
+The Police and Fire Chaplain’s Training Academy is pleased to cooperate with the International Conference of Police Chaplains (ICPC) and the Federation of Fire Chaplains (FFC) by offering classes that meet the standards of these organizations, qualifying our graduates to apply for the Basic Credential from either organization.

 International Conference of Police Chaplains